Learning Robust Recommenders through Cross-Model Agreement: METHODOLOGY

 In this sub-task, we only focus on denoising noisy negative examples in the sampled missing interactions, which means that we will regard every positive examples as a clean example, as shown in Figure \ref{fig:FP}.
 That is to say, given $r_{ui} = 0$ we will always have $\tilde{r}_{ui}=0$ (i.e., $h_\phi(u,i)=0$).
 Thus in this sub-task, only model $h'_\psi$ will be trained.
 The term $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$ is expanded as

 where $C_2$ is a large positive hyperparameter to replace $-\log(h_\phi(u,i))$.

-In the training procedure of DPI and DVAE, we will expand $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$ as Eq.(\ref{eq:likelihood-dfp}) and Eq.(\ref{eq:likelihood-dfn}) iteratively to denoise both noisy positive examples and noisy negative examples.
-The detailed training pseudo-code of DPI and DVAE can be found in the supplement.
+In the training procedure of DeCA and DeCA(p), we will expand $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$ as Eq.(\ref{eq:likelihood-dfp}) and Eq.(\ref{eq:likelihood-dfn}) iteratively to denoise both noisy positive examples and noisy negative examples.
+The detailed training pseudo-code of DeCA and DeCA(p) can be found in the supplement.